SHAUNORLANDO/Networking-Training-Program/Module-5/Module-5.md

 - 1 Switch
 - 3 PCs

-Created a LAN using one switch and three PCs in Cisco Packet Tracer ans assigned IP addresses:
+Created a LAN using one switch and three PCs in Cisco Packet Tracer and assigned IP addresses:
    - Victim → 192.168.1.2
    - Attacker → 192.168.1.100
    - Gateway → 192.168.1.1